shadowaxe99/sprotsagent/README.md

 ### Social Media Networking (LinkedIn)

 - Integration with the LinkedIn API to facilitate networking and communication with relevant industry professionals
-- Retrieve and update player profiles on LinkedIn
+- Ability to retrieve and update player profiles on LinkedIn
-- Send messages and establish connections with other LinkedIn users
+- Support for sending messages and establishing connections with other LinkedIn users

-## Usage

-To use this application, run the desired Python file.
-For example, to generate a contract, run `contract_generator.py`.

 ## Contributing

-We are actively looking for contributors to help us improve and expand this project.
-If you're a developer, a sports enthusiast, or someone who just wants to help out, we'd love to have you on board.
-We believe that together, we can make a difference and help to stop wannabe power broker middlemen.

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+We welcome contributions from anyone who wants to make this project better and more effective in stopping wannabe power broker middlemen.
+Please feel free to fork this repository, make changes, and submit a pull request.
+We appreciate your help!

+## Powered by

+GPT-3.5-turbo

 ## License